EmreDursun2712/EmreDursun2712/README.md

 - ML model training demos
 - AI-driven automation experiments

+  - [PreDX](https://github.com/EmreDursun2712/PreDX) - A leakage-free, calibrated ML pipeline that screens for diabetes/prediabetes without a blood test (BRFSS + NHANES), with a bilingual web app.
   - [Authorship Attribution](https://github.com/EmreDursun2712/AuthorshipAttribution) - NLP midterm project: predicts the author of a text using the 30 Columnists dataset, comparing feature representations and classification models in a Jupyter notebook.
   - [Sports Video Insight Pipeline](https://github.com/EmreDursun2712/SportsVideoInsightPipeline/tree/main) - An NLP + video pipeline that transcribes football commentary with FFmpeg + Whisper, detects key events using rule-based rules, and produces analytics plots for highlights.